urosherman/urosherman.github.io/index.md

-For more information se also my [Google Homepage](https://sites.google.com/view/uherman/)!
+For more information see also my [Google Homepage](https://sites.google.com/view/uherman/)!